mikeciav/dj-track-tagger/README.md

 ### 1. Install VLC

-Download and install [VLC media player](https://www.videolan.org/vlc/) for macOS.
+Download and install [VLC media player](https://www.videolan.org/vlc/) for your OS.
 The Python bindings (`python-vlc`) link against the VLC libraries bundled in the app.

 ### 2. Install dependencies